-Examining the relationship between Transport Related Social Exclusion (TRSE) and transport decarbonisation measures is the subject of one of TfN's priority actions to 2025, further details of which are included in Chapter 9.
+Examining the relationship between Transport Related Social Exclusion (TRSE) and transport decarbonisation measures is the subject of one of TfN's priority actions to 2025 (Action SD4), further details of which are included in Chapter 9, TfN's Priority Decarbonisation Actions.
 The evidence and data generated through this research can be used by our partners to help identify where transport decarbonisation policy measures may need to be altered to avoid exacerbating existing TRSE issues and to maximise the opportunities to reduce TRSE.